 There are plenty of options in case you aren’t able to carry separate games or activities for your vacation.
 You can play 20 questions, i-spy, and the classic name, place, animal, thing game using letters of the alphabet.

-This might not apply to everyone, but it does for us.
-Travelling with food allergies adds a whole extra layer of complexity to your trip.
+This might not apply to everyone, but it does apply to us.
+Traveling with food allergies adds a whole extra layer of complexity to your trip.

 We have found the best option is to pack snacks and meals for the flights and car travel as discussed above, then purchase items to be delivered the day we arrive.

 We have had good luck purchasing our groceries with Amazon, Instacart, and Thrive Market.
-For Amazon, it works much better if you are a Prime Member, but you can order groceries online without it, if you prefer.
+Amazon works much better if you are a Prime Member, but you can order groceries online without it, if you prefer.

 We’ve been using these three online grocery delivery services for years and are pleased with them.
 We do shop around for best prices some, but when you compare it to driving to the store, shopping, and driving back, we definitely save a considerable amount of time by buying our groceries this way.